 Saturday, Jan.
 22

 When you put 120 warm bodies with hot soup and chai in a room with four great Muncie bands that spice up the local rotation, you've got a night well-spent.
 Last Saturday at United States of Mind was one of those nights.
+Everything Now

 The Lou Reeds rocked the house with Sonic Youth violence and Pixies twang.
 Some of their epics had flavors of old classics like "Teenage Riot."
 The band rode on 20-minute waves of soft layers and hard noise before exploding into a five-minute wall of chaos.